org-arl/InteractiveViz.jl/README.md

 ```julia
 julia> iscatter!(randn(10000) .- 1, randn(10000) .- 1; color=:blue);
 ```
-The "!" version of the plotting functions overlay the new plot on the previous plot, keeping the same _x_ and _y_ scales as far as possible.
+The "!" versions of the plotting functions overlay the new plot on the previous plot, keeping the same _x_ and _y_ scales as far as possible.

 ![](https://raw.githubusercontent.com/org-arl/InteractiveViz.jl/master/docs/images/plot4.png)